jacobRidenour/ProgWiki/VSCODE.md

 Install the Haskell extension, it will ask you to install GHCup (recommended).
 Follow the instructions [here](https://www.haskell.org/ghcup/).
 We will want to add `~/.ghcup` to `PATH` (Linux).

 The build system/package manager being used is called Stack.
-Add your basic information to Stack's global config file at `~/.stack/config.yaml`
+Add your basic information to Stack's global config file at `~/.stack/config.yaml`.
+For simple projects that won't have a `README` or `LICENSE` etc make sure those files aren't referenced in the `<projectName>.cabal` file or the build will fail.

+Create a project: `stack new <projectName> <template>` e.g. `stack new aHelloWorld simple`

+Build a project: `cd dir/with/project.cabal`  ;   `stack build --copy-bins`